QingqiShi/shiqingqi.com/README.md

         > bower install

 ## Usage
-Navigate back to the base folder of the repository, then use the following to start a local server on http://localhost:3000 (or use environment variables to specify the port for Express):
+Use the following to start a local server on http://localhost:3000 (or use environment variables to specify the port for Express):

         > npm start